Retail / Hospitality Cover Letter Builder

 Tips and example

 Name a real strength in the why-you-want-the-job line — “I shop here myself and love the products” reads as authentic.
 Quantify whatever you can: “Hit 120% of my upsell target three months running” is far stronger than “good at upselling.”
 Be generous about availability; saying you can work weekends and holidays often moves you up the pile in seasonal hiring.
-And keep it short — retail letters that run past a single page rarely get read to the end.
+Keep it to one page — retail letters that run longer rarely get read to the end.